The Best Day Hikes in Whistler: Trails You Can’t Miss

 When I hiked this trail, the day started cloudy.
 But soon enough, the clouds parted and we got to enjoy the amazing views of the lake and surrounding mountains.

 There are several options for this trail.
 Hikers can shorten the hike by turning onto Half Note Trail, which loops back to the mountaintop lodge and gondola.
-For a longer alternative, hikers can continue on High Note Trail to Musical Bumps Trail.
+For a longer alternative, hikers can continue on the High Note Trail to Musical Bumps Trail.
 This adds a there-and-back stretch over a few different summits, all of which are named after musical instruments.

 High Note Trail is generally open from mid-summer to early autumn; the trail remains closed until snow clears.
-Because High Note Trail is in the high alpine, be prepared for colder weather, even when it’s hot in Whistler Village.
+Because the High Note Trail is in the high alpine, be prepared for colder weather, even when it’s hot in Whistler Village.
 There are no dogs or drones allowed on Whistler Mountain, and hikers need to be aware of bears.

 Rainbow Falls via Rainbow-Sproatt-Flank Trail